 HubSpot Tools for Connecting with Prospects

-HubSpot has social media tools, phone calls, live chat, and email marketing tools that let you connect with your prospects with personalized messages on your preferred channels.
+HubSpot has all types of social media modules and tools, phone calls, live chat, and email marketing tools that let you connect with your prospects with personalized messages on your preferred channels.

 Once you have initiated the contact, let the prospect contact you back, and when they do, prepare a questionnaire to learn about them and their business and how your product can help them.
 In the beginning, it's all about making a connection.
 Remember, they are already interested.
 That's why they responded.
 Most marketers make the mistake of being pushy salesman at this point.
 Don't do that.